PacketFence Clustering Guide

 systemctl start packetfence-mariadb

-Should there be any issues during the sync, make sure you look into the MariaDB log (/usr/local/pf/logs/mariadb.log)
+Should there be any issues during the sync, check the MariaDB log (/usr/local/pf/logs/mariadb.log)

 Once both nodes have completely synced (try connecting to it using the MariaDB command line).
-Once you have confirmed all members are joined to the MariaDB cluster, perform the following on node C
+Once all members are confirmed as joined to the MariaDB cluster, perform the following on node C

 systemctl stop packetfence-mariadb